danila-mamontov/mentalhealth-chatbot/README.md

 - `/record` - Record a voice message
 - `/cancel` - Cancel current action

+## TeleBot State Management
+The bot now uses TeleBot's built-in finite state machine to track the conversation flow.
+States are defined in `states.py` and registered via `StateMemoryStorage` in `bot.py`.
+Handlers check the current state to decide what step to execute next.
+Each survey question has its own state so a single handler can iterate through all questions by switching to the next state after every answer.

 ## 2. User Flow
 ### **New User**
 1. User sends `/start`